A 2010 "mumblecore" mystery film by Aaron Katz. Made on a shoestring budget, it was a critical darling at the South by Southwest film festival.

 - Tragic Dropout: A possible subversion.
 Though it does seem that Doug is wasting his potential, it's never clear why he stops his education and he expresses very little interest in discussing it.

-- Trekkie: They may not look it, but both Rachel and Carlos turn out to be huge Star Trek nerds.
+- Trekkie: Rachel and Carlos turn out to be huge Star Trek nerds.

 - The Unreveal: While Doug does eventually locate Rachel, the film leaves several other questions up in the air.
 Who was Jim Warden?
 Why did he steal the briefcase?
 What was the money originally for?
 Where did Rachel disappear to?
 Why was she asked to transport money from Chicago to Portland?